SciDataContainer/SciDataContainer/README.md

 >>> pip install scidatacontainer
 ```

-You find the source code together with test files on [GitHub](https://github.com/reincas/scidatacontainer).
+You find the source code together with a test file on [GitHub](https://github.com/reincas/scidatacontainer).

 ## Data Container Concept